 Yes, they've got to.
 Especially when it comes to dealing with the younger guys who made mistakes when downloading files, because it's a life sentence.
 They shouldn't have to suffer their entire lives, especially after serving their time.

-Miracle Village is a book produced and published by Benetton's communication research center, Fabrica.
+Miracle Village is a book produced and published by Benetton's communication research centre, Fabrica.